jjnietoc/todo-app/README.md

 git clone https://github.com/jjnietoc/todo-app.git
 ```

-### 2. Create an account in Google Cloud
+### 2. Create an account on Google Cloud

-Enter [this link](https://cloud.google.com/), and create the button "start free".
+Enter [this link](https://cloud.google.com/), and click the button "start free".
 It should prompt you to sign up with a Google Account.
-If this is your first time using Gcloud it gives you free credits so you can try the deploy for free.
+If this is your first time using Google Cloud your new account comes with free credits so you can try the deployment for free.

-It's necessary that you give your credit card information to continue, but Google says it won't charge you once your free trial ends.
+It's necessary that you give your billing information to continue, Google says it won't charge you once your free trial ends.

 ### 3. The Google Cloud console